johnsch2015/ELK-build-deployed/README.md

 - Update the hosts and config files to include the internal webserver IP addresses.
 - Run the playbook, and navigate to docker container list to check that the installation worked as expected.

-- Which file is the playbook?
-For ELK, the Install-elk is the playbook and the filebeat and metricbeat both are clearly labeled.
-Where do you copy it?
+- For ELK, the Install-elk is the playbook and the filebeat and metricbeat both are clearly labeled.
 Copy to /etc/ansible folder in the ansible container and on each web vm.
-- Which file do you update to make Ansible run the playbook on a specific machine?
-The ansible config file (i.e. filebeat-playbook.yml).
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+- Update the ansible config file to make ansible run the playbook on a specific machine (i.e. filebeat-playbook.yml).
 ELK will install from the provisioner attach to the container created.
 There are two configuration files to edit and one will say Intall-elk, filebeat, and metricbeat.
 Each will have to be edited, run on each vm with the appropriate IP addresses and configuration.
-- Which URL do you navigate to in order to check that the ELK server is running? http://[your.VM.IP]:5601/app/kibana.
+- Make sure the ELK server is running by going to http://[your.VM.IP]:5601/app/kibana.
 This would be the IP address that was added to the config file.